BrandenGrace

 Branden Grace has a knack for breaking records.

-The South African was the first player ever to shoot a 62 at the British Open Championship in 2017 - the lowest round carded at any Major event.
+The South African was the first player ever to shoot a 62 at The Open Championship in 2017 - tied for the lowest round carded at any major event.

-Having signed up for the inaugural LIV Golf Invitational Series in 2022, he was a member of the Stinger GC team who won LIV’s first team title at the London Invitational.
+Having signed up for the inaugural LIV Golf Invitational Series in 2022, he was a member of the Stinger GC team who won LIV Golf’s first team title at the London Invitational.

-In the same season Grace achieved another landmark that will never be beaten by winning in Portland, the first LIV event ever staged in the United States.
+In the same season Grace achieved another landmark by winning in Portland, the first LIV Golf event ever staged in the United States.

 In a long and successful professional career that began in 2007, he has also been a winner twice on the PGA Tour and collected six Sunshine Tour wins, including the South African Open.